Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Results

-Finally, we plotted $a_1^j$ vs. $a_2^j$, $a_1^j$ vs. $a_3^j$, and $a_2^j$ vs. $a_3^j$ for $j=1,\dots, 180$ (Figure \ref{subfig:POD_projections}, two bottom rows).
-These scatter plots suggest that the AF and non-AF cases can be segregated by jointly considering the value of two coefficients, i.e., a two-dimensional reduced order model based on POD.
-Interestingly, the point clouds of coefficients corresponding to each patient cluster together, supporting the idea that each patient has a distinct signature of TAWSS in his LAA that was not too sensitive to variations in cardiac output or geometric remodeling.
-However, the point clouds obtained from the POD of the OSI overlap significantly, indicating that a higher-dimensional, reduced-order model would be required to separate AF cases from non-AF ones using this hemodynamic variable.
-This difference is consistent with the more intricate spatial structure of OSI maps and their higher patient-to-patient variability (Figure \ref{fig:osi_ulaac}).
+Finally, we plotted $a_1^j$ vs. $a_2^j$, $a_1^j$ vs. $a_3^j$, and $a_2^j$ vs $a_3^j$ for $j=1,\dots, 180$ (Figure \ref{subfig:POD_projections}, two lower rows).
+These scatter plots suggest that the AF and non-AF \rebuttal{anatomies} can be segregated by jointly considering the value of two coefficients, i.e., a two-dimensional reduced order model based on POD.
+Interestingly, the point clouds \rebuttal{of the} coefficients corresponding to each patient cluster together, supporting the idea that each patient has a distinct \rebuttal{hemodynamic signature of TAWSS and ECAP} in his LAA that was not too sensitive to variations in cardiac output or geometric remodeling.
+However, the point clouds obtained from the OSI POD overlap significantly, indicating that a higher-dimensional, reduced-order model would be required to separate AF \rebuttal{anatomies} from non-AF ones using this hemodynamic variable.
+This difference is consistent with the more intricate spatial structure of the OSI maps and their higher patient-to-patient variability (Figure \ref{fig:osi_ulaac}).

-The stagnant volume variable was also contrasted with the previously calculated POD projections, so Figure \ref{subfig:POD_projections} shows with different markers the cases with a stagnant volume of less than 4 mL versus those with a higher stagnant volume.
-In the case of TAWSS, the cases with higher stagnant volumes tend to have lower absolute values of $a_1^j$, $a_2^j$, and $a_3^j$ than the cases with lower stagnant volumes, allowing us to see how this variable is also related to the features extracted from the POD.
-On the other hand, the information that can be extracted by contrasting the stagnant volume variable with the POD projections of the OSI does not present an easily interpretable pattern.
+The stagnant volume variable was also contrasted with the previously calculated POD projections, so \rebuttal{Figure \ref{subfig:POD_projections} shows with different markers the cases with a stagnant volume of less than the average stagnant volume (4 mL) versus those with a stagnant volume higher than this value.} In the case of TAWSS, the cases with higher stagnant volumes tend to have lower absolute values of $a_1^j$, $a_2^j$, and $a_3^j$ than the cases with lower stagnant volumes, allowing us to see how this variable is also related to the features extracted from the POD. \rebuttal{Similarly, the POD projections of the ECAP show that the cases with higher stagnant volumes are linked to high values of $a_1^j$, but not with $a_2^j$ or $a_3^j$.} On the other hand, the information that can be extracted by contrasting the stagnant volume variable with the POD projections of the OSI does not present an easily interpretable pattern.